iotc-secretariat/iotc-tcac-simulations/README.md

 # IOTC TCAC 13 - Allocation simulations

-This document provides an overview of the assumptions made, and of the output produced by the R scripts that implement the allocation criteria as defined in [IOTC-2024-TCAC13-REF02](https://iotc.org/sites/default/files/documents/2023/11/IOTC-2024-TCAC13-REF02E_TCAC_draft_Allocation_Regime_v7_clean.docx).
+This document provides an overview of the preliminary assumptions and final outputs produced by the simulation of the allocation criteria defined in [IOTC-2024-TCAC13-REF02](https://iotc.org/sites/default/files/documents/2023/11/IOTC-2024-TCAC13-REF02E_TCAC_draft_Allocation_Regime_v7_clean.docx) as developed by the IOTC Secretariat.

 ## Configuration

-The definition of all relevant parameters characterising each CPC with respect to the allocation criteria is provided in the `cfg/CPC_CONFIGURATIONS.xlsx` file.
+The definition of all relevant parameters characterising each CPC with respect to the allocation criteria is provided in the [`cfg/CPC_CONFIGURATIONS.xlsx`](https://bitbucket.org/iotc-ws/iotc-tcac-simulations/raw/8ce5f9630e1e3ef119848324bd4b71132f0e1336/cfg/CPC_CONFIGURATIONS.xlsx) file.

 This includes two worksheets: